Welcome to the Kingdom of Cambodia, home to the ancient and glorious Khmer kingdom and Angkor Wat.

 This morning we send you to a local market and cooking school, and afterwards you will cook your own Khmer lunch.
-In the afternoon, a walking tour of colonial Battambang, which is front-listed for Unesco Heritage status due to its hundreds of relatively intact French colonial buildings.
-From about 1908 until 1953 Cambodia was a French protectorate, and for more than a century prior to that Battambang and most of Northwest Cambodia was under Thai tutelage.
-Surprisingly, you will discover that the famed Governor’s Mansion is not French at all, rather built by Italian architects during the city’s Thai sovereignty.
-Late afternoon free until dinner.
-B/L/D
+In the late afternoon, a walking tour of colonial Battambang, which is officially nominated for Unesco Heritage status due to its architecture of French colonial buildings.
+From about 1908 until 1953 Cambodia was a French protectorate, but for more than a century prior to that Battambang and most of Northwest Cambodia was under Thai tutelage.
+Surprisingly, you will discover that the famed Governor’s Mansion is not French at all, rather designed by Italian architects during the city’s Thai sovereignty.
+Regroup for drinks followed by dinner.

 Day 6 Saturday September 30

-As this is our final night in Battambang, our team has prepared a very French colonial dinner in your honor.
+As this is our final night in Battambang, we’ve prepared a French colonial dinner in your honor.
 We’ll eat around the formal 19th century dinner table in the middle of Bric-à-Brac’s Boutique showroom.
-B/L/D

 Day 7 Sunday October 1

-Banteay Chhmar is one of the country’s largest ancient Khmer temples, but little visited due to its isolated location.
-It is largely dilapidated inside its standing walls, although its remaining massive wall friezes are extraordinary.
+Banteay Chhmar is one of the largest ancient Khmer temples, but little visited because of its isolation.
+Its massive wall friezes are extraordinary.
 (There are rumors a Thai politician absconded with two of them in the 1990s and they now grace his back garden in Bangkok.)
-Time permitting, we’ll also visit nearby Banteay Tuop, whose weathered towers have the distinction of a few wooden ceiling planks still in situ.
 There is a small French silk factory in the village, which we will also visit; prices here uniquely are cheaper than in other cities, and the quality superb.
-Lunch at a local eatery near the temple, then continue driving alone the Khmer-Thai border to Preah Virhear for the night.
-B/L
+Time permitting, we’ll also visit nearby Banteay Tuop, whose weathered towers have the distinction of retaining a few wooden ceiling planks still in situ.
+Lunch at a local eatery near the temple, then continue driving alone the Khmer-Thai border to Preah Virhear and overnight.

 Day 8 Monday October 2

-If we’ve timed it right, we’ll be at Roluos for sunset.
-Three Roluos temples precede Angkor as capital, and are both architecturally and historically significant.
-(Pre-Khmer history not-withstanding, the naturally-fortified Kulen plateau was the first Khmer capital, followed by Roluos in the 9th century, then for a relatively short 20 year term in Koh Ker.
-It’s believed Koh Ker was abandoned not only because of drought, but also as its founding king was an usurper to the throne.
+The naturally-fortified Kulen plateau was the first Khmer capital, followed by Roluos in the 9th century, then for a relatively short 20 year term in Koh Ker.
+It’s believed Koh Ker was abandoned not only because of drought, but also as its founding king was considered an usurper to the throne.
 Conversely, too much water — the annual flooding of Tonle Sap — caused Roluos’ later abandonment.
 By the mid 10th century, the capital moved to Angkor.
-B/L

 Day 9 Tuesday October 3